 SMSF Insurance

 It’s a legal requirement for an SMSF Trustee to consider taking out insurance coverage for their SMSF or Self Managed Super Fund.
+This is part of developing the SMSF investment strategy to set up an SMSF.

 When deciding whether to take out SMSF insurance, trustees need to consider the needs and financial situation of each fund member.
 For example, how much debt they currently have and how they currently provide for their dependants.